Ignaciojeria/einar-ioc/readme.md

 	"github.com/labstack/echo/v4"
 )

-// Registers newGetExampleHandler as a constructor in the dependency injection container.
-// It depends on router.NewRouter
 var _ = ioc.Registry(newGetExampleHandler, router.NewRouter)

 type getExampleHandler struct {
 }

-// newGetExampleHandler is a constructor function for getExampleHandler.
-// It takes a *echo.Echo instance (r) as a parameter (edge in the dependency graph),
-// indicating that it relies on the Echo router (vertex) for its operation. func newGetExampleHandler(r *echo.Echo) getExampleHandler {
+func newGetExampleHandler(r *echo.Echo) getExampleHandler {
 	handler := getExampleHandler{}
 	r.GET("/example", handler.handle)